Standing Desk Buyer's Guide 2026: How to Pick the Right Desk

 A standing desk is a 10-year purchase.
 Spending $200 more once to get a frame that doesn’t wobble at your standing height is much cheaper than buying a $400 desk now and a $700 desk in two years.
 Buy for your tallest standing position and your heaviest expected monitor load — not the median use case.

-Disclosure: Some links above are affiliate links.
+Disclosure: some outbound links on this site are affiliate links.
 If you purchase through them, we may earn a small commission at no extra cost to you.
-Our recommendations are based on spec analysis and hands-on review, not commission rates.
+Recommendations are based on category analysis and publicly available information, not commission rates.

 Related